Mission & History

 UT Southwestern's faculty and residents annually provide care to more than 90,000 hospitalized patients and oversee nearly 2 million outpatient visits.
 They also provide $123 million in unreimbursed professional services annually.

-The faculty also includes five Nobel Laureates, four of whom are active faculty members, 19 members of the prestigious National Academy of Sciences, and 17 members of the Institute of Medicine, a component of the NAS.
+The faculty also includes six Nobel Laureates, four of whom are active faculty members, 23 members of the prestigious National Academy of Sciences, and 19 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.

 And as international medical and scientific needs grow, so too will UT Southwestern.
 We will keep working to remain at the pinnacle of medical institutions worldwide.